getyoti/ios-sdk-button/README.md

 There are three sections to complete installing the iOS Button SDK:

 1. First please follow our Yoti dashboard process.
 You will need to create an organisation [here](https://www.yoti.com/dashboard/login-organisations).
-    After organisation creation you will need to create a Yoti application.
+    After organisation creation, you will need to create a Yoti application.
 If you are testing or using Yoti for personal use please go straight to creating an application [here](https://www.yoti.com/dashboard/login).

     The application process will generate keys for you.
 Please keep your sdk id and scenario id safe for the mobile integration.

     For more information please follow our developer page instructions located [here](https://www.yoti.com/developers/).
 2. Installing the web sdk.
-Please browse through our github page and initialise the web sdk in your web backend.
+Please browse through our GitHub page and initialise the web sdk in your web backend.

     For more information please follow our developer page instructions located [here](https://www.yoti.com/developers/ ).
 3. Installing the iOS Button SDK.
 This can be done using one of the methods below: